Major League Baseball rivalries: Lone Star Series: Texas Rangers vs. Houston Astros

 The Lone Star Series (also, Silver Boot Series) is a Major League Baseball rivalry featuring Texas' two major league franchises, the Texas Rangers and Houston Astros.
 It is an outgrowth of the "natural rivalry" established by MLB as part of interleague play as the Rangers are a member of the American League and the Astros were a member of the National League until 2012.

 During interleague play, the winner of the 6-game series was awarded the Silver Boot.
 A 30 in tall display of a size-15 cowboy boot cast in silver, complete with a custom, handmade spur.
 If the series was split (3–3), the winner was the club which scored the most runs over the course of the series.

-In 2013, the Astros joined the American League West with the Rangers and changed their rivalry from an interleague to an intra-division rivalry, the Astros played their first game in the American League against the Rangers on Sunday Night Baseball that season.
+In 2013, the Astros were forced into the American League West with the Rangers and changed their rivalry from an interleague to an intra-division rivalry, the Astros played their first game in the American League against the Rangers on Sunday Night Baseball that season.
 In 2015, both teams made the playoffs and were in a tight division race during most of the season.

+In 2023, the Rangers and Astros qualified for the postseason, marking the first time since 2015 that both teams made the postseason.
+While both teams finished the regular season with identical records (90–72), the Astros had the better head-to-head record (9–4).
+As such, the Astros won their third consecutive division title (and sixth in seven years), whilst the Rangers were relegated to the wild card berth.
+The two teams had their first postseason matchup in the ALCS.
+With the visiting team winning every game, the Rangers won the series in seven games en route to their first World Series title, which they achieved by defeating the Arizona Diamondbacks in five games.